Sample-and-Hold Safety with Control Barrier Functions: Application To Adaptive Cruise Control

 \subsection{Simulation Results}

-Given the safeguarding controller $k(x)$ from the CBF-QP, we adjust it by implementing the tunable controller $k_T(x)$ in \eqref{eq:Lgh Controller Sample-and-hold} and observe it's capability of achieving safety.
-In Figure 2, we present the results of our implementation using various sampling frequencies, with $c = 9.18$, $\delta = 0.0005$, and $\varepsilon = 1$.
+We adjusted the the nominal controller $k_{\nom}(x)$ from the CBF-QP, as presented in \eqref{eq: K_T} and observe it's capability of achieving safety.
+In Figure 2, we present the results of our implementation using various sampling frequencies, with $c = 9.18$, $h_{\m} = 0.0005$, and $\varepsilon = 2.5$.
 It can be seen that slower sampling frequencies result in safety violations.
-However, by utilizing Theorem \ref{Violation Free Sampling Theorem}, we are able to achieve safety for the original safe set $\Cc$ at an experimental safe sampling frequency of 1.3 Hz (i.e., $T_s^* = \frac{1}{1.3}$), as opposed to Figure 1, which experiences violations of $\Cc$ regardless of the sampling frequency, thereby requiring the use of practical safety.
-Additionally, in Figure 2(c), we observe that $\dot{h}(x,k_T(x))$ remains above $-\alpha(h(x))$.
-However, by leveraging the fact that $-\alpha(h(x)) \geq -\alpha'(h(x))$, we can use the event-triggered control implementation described in Theorem \ref{ETC Theorem} to achieve longer sampling times while still ensuring the safety of our original safe set.
-The results of this event-triggered control approach are illustrated in Figure 3.
+However, by utilizing Theorems \ref{main theorem-new} and \ref{main theorem 2}, we are able to achieve safety for the original safe set $\Cc$ at fast enough sampling frequencies.
+Additionally, compared to Figure 1., we leverage Theorem \ref{ETC Theorem} to demonstrate how the event-triggered control strategy achieves less conservative sampling while still ensuring the safety of our original safe set in Figure 3.